Lev Ponomaryov: 2020s

 On 28 December 2020, Ponomaryov was added to the list of media "foreign agents" by the Russian government alongside four other persons.
 No reason however was provided as to why they were added to the list.

-On 30 January 2022, during the 2021–2022 Russo-Ukrainian war, Ponomaryov led a public declaration published in Echo of Moscow opposing the Russian threat to further invade Ukraine.
-By 7 February, 5000 people had co-signed the declaration.
+On 30 January 2022, during the prelude to the Russian invasion of Ukraine, Ponomaryov led a public declaration published in Echo of Moscow opposing the Russian threat to further invade Ukraine.
+By 7 February 5000 people had co-signed the declaration.
 On 20 February 2022, Ponomaryov and seven others, including Yuri Samodurov, held solitary street protests in Moscow against the Russian threat to attack Ukraine and were arrested.

 Ponomaryov also initiated a Нет войне petition on change.org called "Stop the war with Ukraine! - No to war."
 By 4 March 2022, more than 1.18 millions had signed the petition already.

-Controversy

-On March 22, 2012, Komsomolskaya Pravda published transcripts of a YouTube video, purporting to show Ponomaryov to be demanding money for civil organizations in the Russian Far East from an official working at the Embassy of Japan in Moscow, in return for promoting Japanese claims to the disputed Kuril Islands of Shikotan and Habomai.
-The video also purports to show him saying that people like Boris Nemtsov, Mikhail Kasyanov and Vladimir Ryzhkov would go to blood if allowed to handle it.
-The news outlet also questioned him about the video.
-Ponomaryov stated that he had complained to the Prosecutor-General of Russia for invasion of his privacy and the Japanese had initiated contact with him over the islands.